Hot Shots!

 The inciting incident occurs at 9 minutes when Commander Block arrives at the reservation to recruit Topper back into the Navy for a critical mission, disrupting his isolated existence..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Topper officially commits to the mission and the team, accepting his role as a pilot and entering the competitive world of the squadron., moving from reaction to action.
+This illustrates the protagonist's commitment to Topper officially commits to the mission and the team, accepting his role as a pilot and entering the competitive world of the squadron., moving from reaction to action.

 The Collapse moment at 62 minutes (73% through) represents the emotional nadir.
 Here, During the mission, a squadron member is shot down and appears to die, forcing Topper to face the deadly consequences of combat and his worst fears about following his father's path., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.